Build AI agents with portal and VS Code

 Search the extensions marketplace for the

-After installing the extension, select its icon in the sidebar to open the AI Toolkit view.
+After installing the extension, select the AI Toolkit icon in the sidebar.

 You should be prompted to sign in to your Azure account if you haven’t already.